 - Aaahh!!!
 Real Monsters

 - Invader Zim

-- In the only two episodes of ¡Mucha Lucha!
-The Flea's Rotten Teeth might be a example of this.
+- In the only two episodes of ¡Mucha Lucha! where they are shown, The Flea's rotten teeth might be a example of this.

 - Those in The Fairly Oddparents are especially weird, considering its simplistic art style.